All Episodes

 What's wrong with this sentence?

-Returning from an early morning gym visit at nearby Marine Corps base Hawaii.
+Returning from an early morning gym visit at nearby Marine Corps Base Hawaii, Obama's motorcade passed a few dozen protesters holding signs.

 I think the idea is that the president visited the gym and the motorcade, the motorcade itself didn't actually visit the gym.

-So that's that's poorly written.
+So that's poorly written.

 Well, actually, I don't know.

-It's a close call, because in a sense the motorcade does visit the gym.
+It's a close call because, in a sense, the motorcade does visit the gym.

 I don't know whether they actually all get out of the motorcade and surround the exercise bike or the treadmill that he's on just to secure it or whatever.